 Be sure to research all giving your child up for adoption agencies and choose the one that works best for you.
 If you already have a family chosen and a counselor paid for, you may only need the legal work completed, in which case a law firm may be acceptable.

 However, for most birth mothers who are stepping into adoption for the first time, national adoption agencies are the safest way to ensure that your child will be placed with a loving and safe family, and that you will be provided every possible service to comfort you during and after the adoption.

-If you have been considering adoption and want more information, please call 1-800-Adoption or contact us here.
+If you have been considering adoption and want more information, please contact us here.